SomJagdale/myLearnings/emotions&feelings.md

      Regular exercise, proper sleep, and a balanced diet can improve emotional resilience.
    - **Step 11: Use Relaxation Techniques**
      Try mindfulness, meditation, or yoga to stay grounded.
-   - **Step 12: Seek Support**
-     Talk to a trusted friend, family member, or therapist if emotions feel overwhelming.

 ---